 Examples?
 Every bus stop or tram stop or tiny little train station had a ticket machine.
 No excuses, just buy the ticket with your card or cash on the spot.

 Another example?
 In every bus or train, there is a display that shows the next stop, the expected time of arrival and the final destination.
 In every compartment of the train.
 And they all worked perfectly.

 Each train also worked with a combination of numbers and letters.
-So, for example the IR-trains are the inter regional trains that run at the most common routes and stop at the bigger stations.
+So, for example, the IR-trains are the inter-regional trains that run at the most common routes and stop at the bigger stations.
 The S-trains are only for local routes and stop at every small little station.
-This felt more like a tram then a train.
+This felt more like a tram than a train.
 When we boarded the VorAlpen Express train, the train was indicated with VAE, so we knew it was the right train.